 In UK greyhound form: d = Dog and b = Bitch and is usually located left of the sires name and is preceded by abbreviated letters referring to its colour: bk. d. = black dog, w.bd.b. = white brindle bitch, f.w.b. = fawn white bitch, be.d. = blue dog etc.

 In American racing form stats (m) = male dog and (f) = female dog.

 Now check the formlines and enter Dog or Bitch.

-If you have selected Bitch the following question will be asked:
+If you've selected Bitch the following question will be asked:

-Knowing the season date gives a clue to the general level of fitness.
+Knowing the 'season date' gives us a clue to the general level of fitness.
 Most bitches returning from a seasonal rest will be 'race rusty' and perhaps due to the lactose - sugary substance contained in milk - build up in their systems, may be carrying a little extra weight.
 After a few trials and races these 'seasoned bitches' will start to show signs of returning to peak form - change in running style, faster sectionals, improvement in racetimes etc.

-It is generally thought that the "perfect-time" for a greyhound bitch to be approaching peak fitness is 16 weeks out of season.
-Although, some win races sooner perhaps at 14 weeks, while others may indeed be slower 'coming to hand' and take longer to find top form, perhaps 18-24 weeks.
+It is generally thought the 'perfect-time' for a greyhound bitch to be approaching peak fitness is 16 weeks out of season.
+Although, some win races sooner perhaps at 14 weeks, while others may indeed be slower 'coming to hand' and take longer to find their top form, perhaps 18-24 weeks.